This is a whole new kind of spray paint! Well, its not new, but ‘new’.

 Had to test peel too!
 You can see how it just peeled off clean.

 Ok on to the rims.
 Here we are cleaned drying off.
 Clean the crap out of your rims or whatever you are dipping.
 If you want it to last on your rims prep is very important.
-Use a degreaser, just warm soap and water, etc. Just make sure you remove all oils, brake dust, etc.
+Use a degreaser, just warm soap and water, etc. Just make sure you remove all oils, brake dust, etc. I cannot stress enough on the cleanliness of your rims.

 I then dried them and wiped with alcohol.
 I put it in a spray bottle to apply.

 Extra dry/lint removal with an air compressor. 😀 Im fortunate that I have a friend with a garage and a giant air compressor!
 A small one can do the job too.
+You can use lint free cloths too.

 Air compressors are handy dandy, I have a small one.